with-code-example/golang-with-code-example/content/english/blog/a-practical-guide-to-using-golang-with-apache-kafka.md

 - **Log Aggregation** - Kafka is commonly used to aggregate logs from different servers and applications into a central repository.
 This allows unified access to log data.

 With its distributed, scalable and fault-tolerant architecture, Kafka is a popular choice for building real-time data pipelines and streaming applications at large scale and is used by thousands of companies worldwide.
+{{< /notice >}}

+{{< notice "Summary" >}}
-> **TLDR**; Apache Kafka is an open-source distributed event streaming platform used for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
+Apache Kafka is an open-source distributed event streaming platform used for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.
 It offers various capabilities like streaming data pipelines, real-time analytics, data integration, event sourcing, and log aggregation.
 Combining Golang with Apache Kafka provides a powerful tech stack for building modern applications due to their performance, scalability, concurrency, availability, interoperability, modern design, and developer experience.
 Getting started with Kafka and Golang involves installing Golang, setting up Kafka, and using the `confluent-kafka-go` package to build producers and consumers.
+{{< /notice >}}

 ## Why combining Golang with Apache Kafka